abdeoliveira/examgen/README.md

 The script can alternatively be run as `./~/examgen.sh i j`, where `j` is the number of alternatives for each question.
 If `j` is absent, then `j=5` will be used by default, i.e., questions will have `(a) ... (e)` alternatives.

+3. After running `~/examgen.sh`, if everything were fine, a single PDF document containing `i` exams will be opened in your screen.
+The actual file is `~/session/output.pdf`.

+4. Each exam is stamped (bottom right of each page) with a code like `i/yyyy.mm.dd-hh.MM.ss`, standing for `exam_number/year.month.day-hour.minute.second`.

+5. The folder `~/session` contains all the necessary information to perform the exam correction (see the next section).
+In case of accidental deletion of this folder there is no way to use the `correction.rb` program to automatically  correct the exams.
+For few exams (a dozen or so) this is not a big deal.
+On the other hand, for a hundred exams the correction involving shuffled questions and alternatives with different numbers for variables can be a cumbersome task.
+Thus every time `~/examgen.sh` is run the `~/session` folder is saved as a hidden folder with date appended in name.
+It is sanitazed before saving to minimize space used.
+Thus only the necessary files to perform exam correction are kept along with `.tex` files in case you need to regenerate any PDF.

 ## Logging